As parents, we can agree, buying gifts for kids can quickly spin out of control. Like, how-did-my-house-become-a-toy-graveyard out of control.

 You’ll buy one item they want, one thing they need, an outfit and a book.

 Set a Budget Per Kid and Track it

 This is my personal rule.
 Each kid gets a specific amount of money spent on them, and I track it in a spreadsheet.
 When the money’s gone, it’s gone.

 I spend $200 each on my older daughters, aiming for high-quality items that will be useful for months to come.
 The budget for my 3-year-old is $100.
 This is because the items she wants are less expensive, and I don’t want to junk up my house with a ton of toys.

 Stick to Clutter Free Gifts

-If you’re sick of dealing with tons of toy clutter after Christmas, consider getting some of these clutter free gifts, instead.
-This doesn’t mean you have to buy zero toys, but by being intentional with what you buy, you can greatly reduce the Christmas clutter chaos.
+If you’re sick of dealing with tons of toy clutter after Christmas, consider getting some of these clutter-free gifts instead.
+This doesn’t mean you have to buy zero toys, but you can greatly reduce the Christmas clutter chaos by being intentional with what you buy.

 Have your Kids get Rid of One Old Item for Every New Item